srabbit01/srabbit01/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on studying 'Data Science' to collaborate with 'Environment Data'
 - 🌱 I’m currently learning DataScience
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on 'Environment Data Analysis'
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about 'Basic Environmental Knowledge'
-- 📫 How to reach me: ...
+- 📫 How to reach me: srabbit01@naver.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She
 - ⚡ Fun fact: ...
 -->